awsdocs/amazon-ec2-user-guide/doc_source/iam-policies-ec2-console.md

 ```

 **Note**
-Currently, the Amazon EC2 `ec2:Describe*` API actions do not support resource\-level permissions, so you cannot control which individual resources users can view in the console\.
+The Amazon EC2 `ec2:Describe*` API actions do not support resource\-level permissions, so you cannot control which individual resources users can view in the console\.
 Therefore, the \* wildcard is necessary in the `Resource` element of the above statement\.
 For more information about which ARNs you can use with which Amazon EC2 API actions, see [Supported Resource\-Level Permissions for Amazon EC2 API Actions](ec2-supported-iam-actions-resources.md)\.

-**b\.
-View instances and CloudWatch metrics**
+**View instances and CloudWatch metrics**

 The following policy allows users to view instances in the Amazon EC2 console, as well as CloudWatch alarms and metrics in the **Monitoring** tab of the **Instances** page\.
 The Amazon EC2 console uses the CloudWatch API to display the alarms and metrics, so you must grant users permission to use the `cloudwatch:DescribeAlarms` and `cloudwatch:GetMetricStatistics` actions\.